The Messages of Yehuda's Oration

 Subtle Changes

 Yehuda's speech recaps a significant portion of the dialogue of the previous two chapters.
 While it closely parallels the Torah's earlier accounts of the events, it makes several additions, subtractions, and substitutions.
-In particular, it cites Yosef himself as saying two things that the narrator never told us he said:
+In particular, it cites Yosef himself as saying two things that were never mentioned previously:

 (יט) ...הֲיֵשׁ לָכֶם אָב אוֹ אָח.